1967 European Cup Winners' Cup final

 The 1967 European Cup Winners' Cup Final was a football match contested between Bayern Munich of West Germany and Rangers of Scotland.
 The match took place at the Städtisches Stadion in Nuremberg, West Germany on 31 May 1967 in front of a crowd of 69,480.
 It was the final match of the 1966–67 European Cup Winners' Cup competition and the seventh European Cup Winners' Cup final.
 The competition was one of three football competitions that was run by UEFA at that time.
 Both teams had to go through four qualifying rounds before reaching the final.

 The final finished 0–0 over 90 minutes.
 Rangers had a goal disallowed during regulation time.
 In extra time, Bayern scored through Franz Roth and the match ended 1–0.
 It was Bayern's first European trophy.

 Route to the final

 Rangers

 Rangers began their campaign by defeating Glentoran 5-1 on aggregate and were then drawn to play the defending champions Borussia Dortmund in the second round.
 Rangers won the tie 2-1 on aggregate.
-In the quarter final Rangers defeated Real Zaragoza from Spain on the toss of a coin after the tie was drawn 2-2 after both legs and extra time had been played.
-Rangers reached their second European final after beating Slavia Sofia 2-0 on aggregate in the semi final.
+In the quarter-final Rangers defeated Zaragoza from Spain on the toss of a coin after the tie was drawn 2-2 after both legs and extra time had been played.
+Rangers reached their second European final after beating Slavia Sofia 2-0 on aggregate in the semi-final.

 Bayern Munich

 Bayern Munich defeated TJ Tatran Presov and Shamrock Rovers 4-3 on aggregate in the first and second rounds.
-Munich won 2-1 after extra time against Rapid Wien in the quarter final before winning the semi final against Standard liege 5-1 on aggregate to reach the final in Nuremberg.
+Munich won 2-1 after extra time against Rapid Wien in the quarter-final before winning the semi-final against Standard liege 5-1 on aggregate to reach the final in Nuremberg.